The Getty

 Fuller records

-For contributions, fuller records are welcome, particularly those having useful alternate names, relationships, and coreferences.
-Editors: When adding records or editing existing records, if there is additional time and the concept is important, you may create a fuller record by filling in fields beyond the Core as time and research warrant.
+Records that are fuller than "minimum" are welcome, particularly those having useful alternate names, relationships, and coreferences.
+Editors: When adding records or editing existing records, you may create a fuller record as warranted by priorities and avaialble time.

 2.1.2.3